 You love pit bulls and would like to help dogs in need, but can't foster at home?
 Why not become a cyber foster parent?

 Start by visiting your local shelter and offer Internet exposure for their homeless pit bulls.
 The shelter must agree to several conditions.
 First, you need to make sure that the shelter will adopt out pit bulls OR the shelter is willing to adopt them out through you.
-Make sure you have the director's approval before listing shelter dogs on PBRC.
+Make sure you have the director's approval before listing and dogs.
 Secondly, the dogs should have several weeks of availability as rushed placements are not recommended.
-Finally, dogs listed on PBRC must be spayed/neutered prior to going to their adoptive homes.
-If the shelter you want to work with meets these conditions, you can participate in our virtual shelter program.
+Finally, dogs you would like to list should be spayed/neutered prior to going to their adoptive homes.
+If the shelter you want to work with meets these conditions, you can participate on listing a dog.

 You're welcome to print out any material on the site.
 We have a page of flyers here.
 In particular, our Pit Bull Information Packet is full of suggestions and recommendations for shelters.